AgentMC/Sao19/Translate/En/Part5.md

 This is three days even by dragon that can fly a thousand kilolu a day.
 One month in the horse-drawn carriage, double that if walking.
 During the former Foreign World War, Emperor Vector, the commander of the Dark Army, moved 50000 troops from Obsidia to the Great Eastern Gate in five days using the dark art masters’ secret elixir and technique, which later was proved to be a terrible matter that permanently decreased the maximum value of life for every sub-human who drank it.
 Humans did not take elixir because they used horses or horse-drawn carriages, but sub-people who were walking were till that days in a state of reduced life, and Cathedral clerics were striving to find curation methods.

-_Human World Prime Swordsman Kirito who quickly decided to visit Obsidia in response to this emergency situation, of course, would use a flying dragon, Ronye thought.
-The aerial element flight technique used to travel from Cathedral to the guards’ office in South Centoria consumes a lot of space sacred power, so it cannot be used for a long time in Dark Territory with low amount of resources.
+_Human World Prime Swordsman Kirito who quickly decided to visit Obsidia in response to this emergency situation, of course, would use a flying dragon_, Ronye thought. _The aerial element flight technique used to travel from Cathedral to the guards’ office in South Centoria consumes a lot of space sacred power, so it cannot be used for a long time in Dark Territory with low amount of resources.
 But he does not have his own mount, so he needs to ride Dusolbert’s or Renri’s dragons.
 With a two-person ride, a dragon will be exhausted even faster, so I cannot ask to take me with him_ ─ and Ronye had given it up even before being instigated by Tiese.

 However, willing at least to help with preparations for the trip, Ronye went from Flying Dragon Stables to the 30th floor of Cathedral where Prime Swordsman's room was.
 Asuna greeted her and said that "Kirito-kun is in the arsenal" with a face expressing the mix of concerns and acceptance.